tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

   rebalancing; or the bucket was initially in the RECEIVING state, but some error occurred during the migration.

-Buckets in the GARBAGE state are deleted by the garbage collector.
+Buckets in the GARBAGE state are deleted by a Tarantool garbage collector.

 .. image:: states.jpg
     :align: center